Impact of Graph Structure on Membership-Inference Risk for Graph Neural Networks: Background

-The core operation in GNNs is graph convolution, where each node's representation is updated by aggregating its own features along with the features of its neighbors.
+At each GNN layer, a node's representation is updated by aggregating its own features along with the features of its neighbors.
 After this aggregation step, the node's representation is transformed using a non-linear function.
 More formally, let $\mathbf{x}_{i}^{(\ell)}$ denote the feature representation of node $i$ at layer $\ell$, and let $\mathcal{N}_{i}$ be the set of nodes in the 1-hop neighborhood of node $i$.
 The graph convolution operation at layer $\ell$ is defined as follows:

 At the final layer (denoted $L$), a softmax function is applied to the node representations to produce the predicted class probabilities for each node.
 This can be expressed as: